 The Consequences of Corporate Fake News

 It’s tempting to think that a small or medium-sized business can’t suffer the same fate as a larger, more established corporation.
 Unfortunately, that’s wishful thinking.
-If your business is attacked by negative content agents, the possibilities are endless.
+If negative content agents attack your business, the possibilities are endless.
 You could find yourself in the same place as St. Mary’s, forced to cut employees and even shut down part of your business.

-There are many other consequences that may not be as dire but are nonetheless still impactful.
+Many other consequences may not be as dire but are nonetheless still impactful.
 Fake news affects stock prices.
 It happens in near real-time, as it did in 2013.
 A $130-billion stock implosion shook Wall Street after a fake tweet about an explosion that injured then-president Barack Obama.

 If enough rumors circle about your business, you may very well find your stocks performing poorly.
 Losing customers in droves (and therefore losing revenue) is also a tangible possibility.